garcias/sheets-functions/README.md

 ## Change log

+### 2025-04-11: New formula LEFTJOIN

+Add `LEFTJOIN` for situations where you need to retain rows in the left table even if the key has no match in the right table.
+As with `INNERJOIN`, it will correctly duplicate rows when a key has multiple matches.
+The implementation follows the same structure as `INNERJOIN`, except for a few changes:

+- Create a temporary, primary-key array to index the left table, so that you can retrieve rows from it later
+- We don't want to prefilter the left index
+- If a left-table row's key has no matches in the right table, we still want to concatenate the row with a blank cell (not empty string "").
+Do this using `IFERROR` with the second parameter empty.

 ### 2025-03-18: Update INNERJOIN for 2X speed improvement

 Overall algorithm still the same, I just found three slight changes would enhance performance by a factor of 2X: